No exercise is more anticipated yet dreaded by business leaders than budget season and annual strategic planning.

 9. Approve and Rollout Plan

-10. Execute proactively
+10. Execute Proactively

 The plan should remain relevant and actionable throughout the year.
 This requires establishing an operating cadence of regular check-ins to review the performance of priorities, observations, key learnings, and things you would do differently.